 This is a great move if you’ve got sore shoulders.
 Lie with your arms crossed across your body.
 Keep your elbows tucked into your sides and open your arms out with your palms facing upwards.
 Repeat 10 times.

-Reach for the stars (or at least the ceiling)!
+Or at least the ceiling.
 Start with your hands touching your shoulders.
 Slowly lift one arm up and reach for the ceiling.
 Extend your arm as far as it will comfortably go and lower it back down, returning your hand to your shoulder.
 Repeat with the other arm.
 Repeat 10 times.

 Roll on to your side, facing the edge of the bed.
 Ease your legs over the side of the bed and slowly sit up.
 It’s much better for your back to get up this way.
 Once you’re sitting on the edge of the bed, cross your arms over your body and lean back gently to tighten your tummy muscles.
-Repeat 5 – 10 times.
+Repeat this five times.

 Finally, still seated with your feet firmly on the ground march on the spot for a few seconds.
 Kick out with one foot so it is level with your knee, then repeat with the other leg.
-Repeat 5 – 10 times.
+Repeat five times.

 By now you should be feeling loose, limber and ready for the day!
 Take a couple of slow breaths and go and make yourself a well-deserved cup of tea.